Corruption in Ecuador: Presidency of Rafael Correa

-In 2016, the United Nations Human Rights Committee (OHCHR) ruled that the former Ecuadorean president Rafael Correa violated the civil rights of two prominent bankers, Roberto and William Isaias.
+In 2016, the United Nations Human Rights Committee (OHCHR) ruled that the former Ecuadorean president, Rafael Correa, violated the civil rights of two prominent bankers, Roberto and William Isaias.
 Correa's government confiscated the brothers’ businesses, which included one of the most successful banks in the country, and did not afford the two brothers any due process.

 OHCHR ordered Ecuador to fully restore the seized properties to the Isaias brothers.

 The ruling brings to light the depth of Correa's corruption and abuse of power.
 After seizing their businesses, Correa even went so far as to pass an amendment to the country's constitution openly directed at the Isaias men.
 The amendment (Mandate No. 13) made it expressly illegal for the brothers to file legal actions.
 It also said that any judge who even heard such a case would be dismissed.
-OHCHR ruled that Mandate No. 13 violated Isaias’ rights.
+OHCHR ruled that Mandate No. 13 violated Isaias’s rights.

 Government-led demise of Filanbanco

 In 2010, author and professor Alberto Valencia Granada published a book called When Success is a Crime: Filanbanco: A Case of Violation of Human Rights in Ecuador.
-In the book, Valencia examines Ecuador's financial crisis of 1998–1999 and the subsequent actions by the Ecuadorian state to seize the Isaias family's businesses and persecute Roberto Isaias and William Isaias for false charges stemming from a false narrative that the brothers had caused the economic crisis through their bank, Filanbanco.
+In the book, Valencia examines Ecuador's financial crisis of 1998–1999 and the subsequent actions by the Ecuadorian state to seize the Isaias family's businesses and persecute Roberto Isaias and William Isaias for false charges stemming from an untrue claim that the brothers had caused the economic crisis through their bank, Filanbanco.